With apologies to Daniel Feller.

 It might be expected in the ordinary course of events that later writers would have set the record straight.
 Alas, presidential elections from long ago form a curious topical case, serially invoked yet seldom investigated.
 The locus classicus on the “log cabin and hard cider campaign” was published in 1957.
 And, notwithstanding Gail Collins’ deft and discerning extended essay on Harrison from 2012, the standard full-length biography of the ninth president dates from 1939.

-In other words, the log cabin error was brought about originally by commission, and has remained in place ever since due to simple omission.
+The log cabin error was brought about originally by commission, and has remained in place ever since due to simple omission.
 The resulting irony, wherein 21st century writers adopt an authoritative tone of voice to lament how badly misinformed voters were in 1840, is rich, but it’s also instructive and cautionary.
 The secondary literature failed these writers.
 Perhaps it’s failing us too, on other topics and in other ways we don’t yet suspect.

 An abundance of votes, anti-abolitionists, and doomsayers

-I wrote a dissertation on the election of 1840 in grad school, not because I was already interested in the period per se, but because I was interested in the idea that something amazing was said to have happened in terms of media and politics in the log cabin and hard cider campaign.
-Amazing things did indeed occur in an election that often struck subsequent observers as a stark and cautionary parable from an alien and benighted era.
+I wrote a dissertation on the election of 1840 in grad school not because I was already interested in the period per se, but because I was interested in the idea that something amazing was said to have happened in terms of media and politics in the log cabin and hard cider campaign.
+Amazing things did indeed occur in an election that often struck subsequent observers as a stark and admonitory parable from an alien and benighted era.

 In researching 1840, I augmented my dive into the secondary literature by reading every issue of several national newspapers, including the Whig National Intelligencer and the Log Cabin; the Democratic Globe and its more sedate same-party ally and monthly magazine, the Democratic Review; the nominally independent Niles’ Register; and, for good measure, William Lloyd Garrison’s abolitionist organ, the Liberator.